RSS

 Local competition isn’t one-size-fits-all

-Buying in Kingston looks very different from buying in Amherstview, Bath, Gananoque, or the surrounding rural areas.
-Some neighbourhoods move quickly with multiple offers, while others reward patience and timing (although we know some of that is based on pricing strategy!).
+Buying in Kingston looks very different from buying in Amherstview, Bath, Stone Mills, Gananoque, or the surrounding rural areas.
+Some neighbourhoods move quickly with multiple offers, while other areas reward patience and timing (although we know some of that is based on pricing strategy!).

 Understanding these micro-markets—rather than reacting to broad headlines—is one of the biggest advantages of working with a local team that watches this market every day.